SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

 In a series of fly-on-the-wall clips directed by comedian Eric André, the group samples the product for the first time.

-They delivered unscripted reactions that swing between skepticism, confusion, and enthusiasm.
+They then deliver unscripted reactions that swing between skepticism, confusion, and enthusiasm.

 Developed with BBDO New York, the work extends the brand’s earlier "Stuck" platform, which saw hunger as something that drives indecision.